manifoldco/torus-cli/docs/commands/system.md

-`defaults.org` | Organization name to be used with context `defaults.project` | Project name to be used with context `defaults.environment` | Environment name to be used with context `defaults.service` | Service name to be used with context
+`defaults.org` | Organization name to be used with context `defaults.project` | Project name to be used with context `defaults.environment` | Environment name to be used with context `defaults.service` | Service name to be used with context `defaults.vim` | Boolean determining if CLI input should use Vim bindings

 ### set
 ###### Added [v0.1.0](https://github.com/manifoldco/torus-cli/blob/master/CHANGELOG.md)

 `torus prefs set <key> <value>` sets a preference value by key, where key is the dot-delimited path of the category and preference name.

-If value is omitted it defaults to boolean true.
+If value is omitted it defaults to boolean true, except for the Vim setting, which is false by default.

 ### list
 ###### Added [v0.1.0](https://github.com/manifoldco/torus-cli/blob/master/CHANGELOG.md)